charleshansen/mock-promises/README.md

 ###executeForPromises(mockedPromises)
 Calls `executeForPromise` on each mocked promise in the array of mocked promises, in order.

+###iterateForPromise(mockedPromise)
+In the event of a tree of promises created by chaining `then` off of mockedPromise, this will go down the tree and find the first level that has not yet been exectued and then execute it.
+If top-level callbacks on mockedPromise have not been executed, this has the same effect as `executeForPromise`.
+If the entire tree has already been executed, nothing happens.

+###iterateForPromises(mockedPromises)
+Calls `iterateForProimse` on each mocked promise in the array of mocked promisees, in order.

 ###valueForPromise(mockedPromise)
 Returns the resolved value of the mocked promise without executing any of its callbacks.